The-Hidden-Genius-Project/AI_Master_Folder/AI_Spring_Lesson_Plans/AI_SPR_6.md

 - Review Geniuses code for correct syntax and functionality.
 - Observe problem-solving approaches during coding.

+## **Extra Activities:**
+- Geniuses who advance quickly can experiment with more complex data structures like lists.

+## **Reflection / Takeaways:**
+- Hands-on coding boosted confidence.
+- Plan to allocate more time for troubleshooting in future sessions.

 ## Resources:
 - Basic Varible app
 ```